Easy Vegetable Frittata

 - 1/2 teaspoon fine salt and 1/4 teaspoon fresh ground black pepper

 - A handful of fresh herbs

 The ten eggs to 10-inch skillet ratio get you a not-too-thick, but not-too-thin frittata, but if you only have a 12-inch skillet, don’t worry!
 It will be a bit thinner, and it might cook a little bit quicker, but it will still be excellent.
 For a 12-inch skillet, you can also add two more eggs to the mix and increase the dairy to 6 tablespoons.
 It’s up to you.

 We aren’t the only one preaching this one.
 Look around the internet, and you’ll see that most recipes call for full-fat dairy.

-If you’ve seen our creamy scrambled eggs recipe, you know that we advise that you don’t add anything to the eggs.
+If you’ve seen our method for creamy scrambled eggs, you know that we advise that you don’t add anything to the eggs.
 No cream, no milk, just the eggs, salt, and pepper.

 Well, frittatas are a little different.
 Remember how we are looking for that custard-like center?
 It’s the full-fat dairy that gets us there.
 Lower fat dairy won’t get you the creamy, custardy texture we’re looking for.
 Instead, it will be drier and sponge-like.
 Here are some suggestions for what dairy to whisk into your eggs: